ehsanx/simMSM/README.md

+# simMSM
-# simMSM: an R package to generate data suitable for Marginal Structural Cox Model fit
+### An R package to generate data suitable for Marginal Structural Cox Model fit
 * This package simulates data suitable for fitting Marginal Structural Model.

 ## Installation